Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Gaussian Example: Privacy can provably help fairness

-\paragraph{Case 1: Privacy Can Hurt Fairness.} In Case 1, $\widetilde{\text{CD}}_{\eta^2}$ grows as we increase the variance of our Gaussian noise until it reaches a maximum.
-After this point, additional noise leads to a decay in $\widetilde{\text{CD}}_{\eta^2}$ (see Figure \ref{fig:1a}).
-In this case, $Q$ has means that are closer than those of $P$.
-At the same time, the variance of group $Q$'s distribution must fall within a specific range: it must be large enough (compared to $P$) so that $Q$ would be the unprivileged group (i.e., less separable), but also small enough that small amounts of added noise degrade $Q$'s separability more than $P$'s.
+To provide intuition for Case 1, note that the group $Q$ has closer group means than the group $P$.
+At the same time, the variance of group $Q$'s distribution must fall within a specific range: it must be large enough (compared to $P$) so that $Q$ would be the unprivileged group (i.e., less separable), but also small enough that modest noise degrades $Q$'s separability more than $P$'s.
 In this regime, because $Q$ is already less separable, the gap in Chernoff Information between the groups increases as small noise is added.
 Once the noise becomes sufficiently large, it begins to affect $P$'s separability slightly more, marking a transition where the Chernoff Difference starts to decrease.

-This is validated through the respective fairness accuracy curves (Figure \ref{fig:1b}).
-We observe that as we approach our maximum value of the Chernoff Difference, the slopes of our fairness-accuracy plots become steeper, highlighting a scenario in which adding privacy hurts both accuracy and fairness.
-We provide log fairness-accuracy plots in Appendix \ref{appx:figures} to help discern how the shapes of the curves change.
+\textbf{Case 2 and Case 3: Privacy Can Help Fairness.} In Case 2, the noisy CD decays very rapidly to 0 as we increase $\eta^2$ (Figure \ref{fig:1c}).
+As $\widetilde{\text{CD}}_{\eta^2}$ decreases, the fairness-accuracy curves clearly flatten (Figure \ref{fig:1d}).
+In fact, the curves flatten so quickly that the noisy curves begin to overlap with the clean fairness-accuracy curves.
+This shows that by adding privacy, we can achieve better fairness for the same accuracy---\textit{privacy gives free fairness!}